 - Weight: Trucks are large and heavy.
 This is no secret.
 A truck driver must take the proper care to ensure that he or she leaves enough space to break at a moment’s notice.
 A truck can weigh up to 80,000 lbs.
 With a length of about 45-60 feet, a truck going 60 miles per hour would need almost 2 football fields to stop.
 If a truck driver is speeding or the truck is overloaded, it could change the equation dramatically.

 Personal injury cases are complicated.
-Finding the responsible parties can be complex, especially with truck accidents.
+Finding responsible parties can be complex, especially with truck accidents.
 An experienced attorney will need to conduct a comprehensive investigation.
-There could be many actors involved and a shared culpability.
+There could be many actors involved and shared culpability.
 Aside from the driver, the trucking company, the manufacturer of the truck or its parts, the party responsible for unsafe road conditions, and more could be to blame.
 Contact an attorney to look into this matter.

-Contact Timian & Fawcett, LLC
+Contact a Truck Accident Lawyer from Timian & Fawcett, LLC

 Timian & Fawcett, LLC provides quality legal support to clients seriously injured because of truck accidents and those who need to file a wrongful death claim because of the loss of a loved one.
 Our firm understands that the road ahead may seem bleak and we will do everything in our power to help you through these tough times.
 Contact Timian & Fawcett, LLC for a consultation to discuss your legal matter.